LCJones73/Threat-Hunting-Scenario-Internet-Facing-VMs/README.md

 The DeviceName is “wnx” and after further investigation, I found that while there are 2 FailedLogonAttempts, there is no evidence of it being the target of Brute Force as that would have yielded a higher failure rate.<BR>

 After further investigation, I found that even though the devices were misconfigured and InternetFacing, nothing malicious had happened.
+Still we decided to quarantine several older VMs, which included the VN known as "wnx".
+We issued a new VM "Labuser" to the employee who was using "wnx".

 In the real world we would check each of the 5 InternetFacing devices, but for this scenario we will assume I did and they all came back uncompromised.